scieloorg/scielortd/guidelines/architecture.rst

 Frameworks, api's and components accepted
 =========================================

-There is a list of all technologies accepted by SciELO to be used in third party developments.
+For new developments, there is a list of all technologies accepted by SciELO to be used in third party developments.

 **Programming Languages**